Welcome to the Division of Critical Care Medicine in the Department of Anesthesiology.

 Anesthesiology residents spend a minimum of four months in critical care during their PGY-1 through PGY-4 years.

 During their PGY-1 year, anesthesiology residents spend 8 weeks in SICU, working alongside surgery PGY-1 residents.
-When they return for another 4 weeks in the SICU in their PGY-2 year, they act as “Senior-Juniors” and supervise the anesthesiology and surgery PGY-1 residents.
+When they return for another 4 weeks in the SICU and CTICU in their PGY-2 year, they act as “Senior-Juniors” and supervise the anesthesiology and surgery PGY-1 residents.
 In the SICU the teaching emphasis is on the fundamentals of critical care, acute pain management, nutritional support and management of sepsis.

 During their PGY-3 year, anesthesiology residents spend 4 weeks in CTICU, work alongside PGY-2 surgery residents, physician assistants and acute care nurse practitioners.
 In CTICU the teaching emphasis is on the complex hemodynamic and ventilatory management of postoperative cardiac surgical patients.